phptuts/codingwithnoah/summer-camp/day-2/highfive/index.md

 ![step_2](/images/summer-camp/day-2/highfive/step_2.png)

-3) Connect the "Set Variable" block to the bottom of the block chain.
+3) Connect the "Set Variable" block to the bottom of the blocks.
 Set the "Set Variable" block to use btn variable.

 ![step_3](/images/summer-camp/day-2/highfive/step_3.png)

-4) Connect the the "pullup resistor" block to the "Set Variable" block.
-Set the "pullup resistor" block to use pin 4.
+4) Connect the the "pull-up resistor" block to the "Set Variable" block.
+Set the "pull-up resistor" block to use pin 4.

 ![step_4](/images/summer-camp/day-2/highfive/step_4a.png#img-phone)